byllc/moranis/README.md

 ##Moranis

 Centralized Public Key management for small teams with lots of servers

 #Why?

 Because my team has many servers, many developers and few system administrators and LDAP is great but it adds more overhead.
+This project currently only support SSH1/openSSH1 because in practice I have yet to need support for the second generation variants and did not want to have to write out two different key file formats but adding support should not be difficult

 #How?